 ‘Food Allergies and Intolerances: Before you order your food and drinks please speak to our staff if want to know about our ingredients’

-Allergen ingredients information for cereals containing gluten and nuts need to declaremust specify the specific cereal or the nut as listed Annex II.
+Allergen information for cereals containing gluten and nuts must specify the cereal or the nut as listed Annex II.
 This is because there are people who have an allergy to a specific cereal such as wheat allergy as well as those with gluten intolerance.
 This is also the case for those with nut allergies.

 No specification needs to be provided for fish, molluscs or crustaceans when used as ingredients in a dish as there is no designated list for this group within the Annex II list.

-Allergen ingredients information should be made available for the entire dish as served.
-Allergen information however it can be provided in a variety of ways.
+Allergen ingredients information should be made available for the entire dish as served however it can be provided in a variety of ways.

 Where food is provided through a buffet format, the allergen information should be provided for each food item separately.